 There’s also a few great cookbooks out there that actually embrace the idea of seasonal cooking.
 These are two of my favourites, that I like to turn to at the beginning of each season.
 Do you have any tips?

 If you’re into healthy eating and blog reading, you’ve probably heard about My New Roots before.
-Sarah’s blog is a well-loved favourite in the foodie community, and rightfully so.
+If you haven’t: It’s a really great blog on healthy eating.
 I have tried a few of her blog recipes over the years and they all turned out great.
 That’s why I was really excited about her cookbook coming out!
 What can I say, it’s just as beautiful as her blog.

 I have made her corn and carrot salad multiple times this summer and I’m really looking forward to the autumn recipes now.
 Most importantly: Sarah uses a lot of different/special ingredients, so this book really helps me out of cooking/eating ruts.
 If you’re into healthy eating and like her blog, give her cookbook a go – it’s beautiful.